 How To Calculate Your Housing Expense Ratio

-To calculate your housing expense ratio, take your pre-tax income and weigh it against housing expenses.
-This is what mortgage lenders do to determine the risk involved with a loan.
-It’s officially performed by an underwriter.
+To calculate your housing expense ratio, take your pre-tax monthly income and weigh it against housing expenses.
+This formula is what mortgage lenders do to determine the risk involved with a loan and is officially performed by an underwriter.

 Let’s break down the calculation for you step-by-step.
 We’ll walk it through with an example so you can see how it fits together.

 1. Add Together All Housing Expenses

-To determine your housing expense ratio, a mortgage underwriter adds together all your housing expenses.
-For the first step of our example, we’ll use a loan of $250,000 for 30 years at 3.2% interest.
+To determine your housing expense ratio, a mortgage underwriter adds together all your housing-related costs.
+For the first step of our example, we’ll use a loan amount of $250,000 for 30 years at a 3.2% interest rate.
 The taxes, HOA fees, homeowners insurance and private mortgage insurance used are based on national averages.

 - Principal and interest mortgage payment: $1,081.17